 1675 – Marquette died in the Lake Michigan area.

-1783 – Seven thousand United Empire Loyalists landed at Parrtown (Saint John).
+1783 – Seven thousand United Empire Loyalists landed at Parrtown (Saint John), New Brunswick.

 1785 – Parrtown was incorporated and name change to Saint John; it’s oldest incorporated city in Canada.

 1800 – Birth of Jennet Thomson, daughter of David and Mary Thomson.
-Hers was the first recorded birth of a while child in Scarborough.
+Hers was the first recorded birth of a white child in Scarborough.

 1824 – William Lyon Mackenzie founded the Colonial Advocate.

 1827 – Andrew Wilson urged Lieutenant Governor Maitland to appoint regular magistrates for Bytown because peace was “most dreadfully disturbed and lives and property being in danger day and night by drunken and riotous persons employed on the Canal.”

 1837 – Lower Canada banks suspended payments until June 1838.

 1861 – The College of Bytown became Ottawa College.

 1917 – Prime Minister Sir Robert Borden returned from sessions of the Imperial War Cabinet to announce that conscription was necessary.

 1943 – Harry C. Nixon, who served as provincial secretary and Minister-in-charge of game and fisheries in the Liberal government of Mitch Hepburn, was sworn in as premier of Ontario.